Woman dead after large tree falls on car in Rotorua

 Two trees have also come down on Long Mile Rd, in Rotorua.
 One has fallen onto a car, but no one was in the vehicle.

-Police have cordoned off both ends of Sala St with diversions in place at MacIntyre and Te Ngae Rds.
+Police had cordoned off both ends of Sala St with diversions in place at MacIntyre and Te Ngae Rds while the tree was cleared.

 Some flights in and out of Rotorua have been cancelled, including a Rotorua to Christchurch flight, due to leave at 4pm.
 At this stage flights from Rotorua to Auckland and Wellington later today, will go ahead.